flux-resource(1)

 Note

-flux resource status queries both the resource service and the scheduler to identify resources that are available, excluded by configuration, or administratively drained or draining.
+flux resource status queries both the administrative and scheduler view of resources to identify resources that are available, excluded by configuration, torpid, administratively drained or draining, or currently executing housekeeping.

 -s, --states=STATE,...